Nationally Co-Coordinated Criminal History Checks

 - permit an accredited body or police agency to submit a police check on their behalf

 - if applicable, permit their potential employer to use their police check result to assess their suitability for employment.

-Can a police check be conducted without consent ?
+Can a criminal history check be conducted without consent ?

-An applicant must provide their informed consent when completing an application for a police check.
-In doing so, they are consenting to the specific purpose of a police check.
-If the applicant requires a police check for a different purpose, they must provide their informed consent again.
+An applicant must provide their informed consent when completing an application for a criminal history check.
+In doing so, they are consenting to the specific purpose of a criminal history check.
+If the applicant requires a criminal history check for a different purpose, they must provide their informed consent again.

 Under certain and limited circumstances, a police check can be conducted without consent for law enforcement, immigration and administration of justice purposes.

-How long does the police check process take ?
+How long does the criminal history check process take ?

 Independent Voice aim’s to process 95 per cent of police checks within 10 business days, noting that: